mxovd/pips_solver/README.md

 NYT pips puzzle solver in Rust.
 Loads a JSON description of rule regions and a multiset of dominoes, then performs a backtracking search with forward checking, outputting an ASCII board.

+This project is just meant as a way for me to learn rust.
+Don't put too much trust in the code.

 ## Puzzle Concept
 Each coordinate cell must be covered by exactly one half of a domino.
 A domino contributes its two pip values to the two cells it spans.
 Regions (arbitrary sets of coordinates) have textual rules restricting the pip values: